 I love salmon patties!
 Growing up, it was one of my favorite meals.
 I drove my mom nuts when she cooked them though, because of my fierce hatred of celery (at the time.)
 She would include diced up celery in the patties and I would pick them out.
 There would be a small pile of green on my plate at the end of the meal.
 One time she cooked them without the celery, I complained it wasn't the same.
 Sorry Mom.
 My recipe uses one of my favorite ingredients, capers, and a little celery salt to recreate that perfect taste.

-- 20 oz. of boneless and skinless salmon (can or cooked)
+- 20 oz.
+Salmon boneless and skinless (can or cooked)

 - 2 Eggs

 - 1/2 teaspoon Garlic powder